Chip and PIN or Chip and Signature?

 - Only accept Chip+Signature.
 You open yourself up to a little bit of liability.
 Chip+PIN cards are less-widely adopted as of yet.
 Should you accept a Chip+PIN enabled card, that customer could theoretically have been fraudulent, and you wouldn’t have stopped the fraud, since you only requested a signature.
 Therefore, you’d be liable for the chargeback in this instance.

 In order to accept Chip+PIN, merchants are required to have either a terminal with an internal, encrypted PINpad, or an external, customer-facing PINpad to allow for debit card PIN number entry.
 External PIN-pads carry an additional fee, as it’s another piece of hardware to purchase.
 Internal encryption of a terminal requires a physical encryption, meaning that Dharma has to sell you the terminal pre-encrypted.
 Otherwise, you will not be able to accept PIN debit.
 In addition, if you do opt to use your terminal’s internal PIN-pad, please note that you’ll be required to manually move your terminal so that you can allow your customer to input their PIN-number.
 As such, merchants with long lines would likely require an external PIN-pad.

 Dharma sells many different Chip+PIN hardware options, and you can view them here.
 However, simply purchasing any Dharma terminal will ensure that your terminal is encrypted with the proper injection keys for future Chip+PIN acceptance.
 This means that when other terminals accept Chip+PIN in the future, Dharma merchants will be covered.
-The PAX terminal line already accepts Chip+PIN, and the VeriFone terminal line should be setup for Chip+PIN during 2017, as will most other major terminal manufacturers
+Both the Verifone and First Data terminal line are Chip+PIN certified, as is the Clover POS line.

 What is PIN Bypass, and why is it important to restaurants?